maccmu/macposts/README.md

 ## Frequently asked questions

-* How is this project related to [MAC-POSTS]?
+* How is this project related to the previous [MAC-POSTS]?

   This project is the maintained fork of MAC-POSTS.
 We took over the maintenance work a few years ago.
 At that time, we found that the Git repository was very large due to the data files in tree, and the Git commit history was not very formally maintained.
 So we decided to start clean and made this new repository.
+Moreover, we corrected many bugs and added more features.

-* Will this be compatible with MAC-POSTS?
+* Will this be compatible with the previous MAC-POSTS?

   Mostly yes.
-The Python API should be compatible (except that the library is now named `macpsots` instead of `MNMAPI`) while breaking changes may have been introduced to the underlying C++ library (we are unsure because we do not know which functions are internal).
+The Python API should be compatible (except that the library is now named `macposts` instead of `MNMAPI`) while breaking changes may have been introduced to the underlying C++ library (we are unsure because we do not know which functions are internal).
 We will maintain the backward compatibility for the Python binding in the future.
 So it is recommended to only use the Python library and treat the whole C++ library as internal.

-* Where is the Git repository?

-  The Git repository is hosted on an internal server currently.
-However, we also have a GitHub mirror for the repository, for which the main branch is regularly updated (other branches may not be available).

-  This is because currently we still consider this project in the pre-alpha stage and want to craft it a bit more before we can comfortably make it really public.

 * How to report issues and send patches?

-  As said, we think this project is still in its infancy and are developing it mainly internally.
-So the issues page on GitHub is closed.
-If you want to report issues, please feel free to contact any of the committers in the Git history.
+  If you want to report issues, please feel free to contact us via [macenter@andrew.cmu.edu](mailto:macenter@andrew.cmu.edu).
 The pull requests page is still open and we will review and accept patches there.
 You can also send patches via email as well.

 [MAC-POSTS]: https://github.com/Lemma1/MAC-POSTS